tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

 ### *Creating Database*

 - To create an autonomous dedicated database you will need some information handy such as the OCID of the Container Database and OCID of the compartment you want to create the database in.
-Once you have that ready, open your command line interface and run the following command to create an Autonomous Transaction Processing (dedicated) Database.
+Once you have that ready, open your command line interface and run the following command to create an Autonomous AI Transaction Processing (dedicated) Database.

-    *To find the OCID of the container database, simply navigate to your autonomous database details page and click on the link for container DB.
+    *To find the OCID of the container database, simply navigate to your Autonomous AI Database details page and click on the link for container DB.
 This will take you to the container DB details page and you can copy the OCID there.*
         ![This image shows the result of performing the above step.](./images/containerdatabaseocid2.png " ")

     ```